One of the things your doctor may have suggested is medication to try to help your symptoms.

 The commonest kind of medicines used are:

-1. Antidepressants - there are older types - called 'tricyclics( including Amitryptiline, Imipramine, Trazodone) and newer types called SSRIs or SNRIs (including Fluoxetine, Sertraline, Citalopram, Duloxetine and Paroxetine)
+1. Antidepressants - there are older types - called 'tricyclics( including Amitryptiline, Imipramine, Trazodone) and newer types called SSRIs or SNRIs (including Fluoxetine, Sertraline, Citalopram, Duloxetine, Venlafaxine, Mirtazepine and Paroxetine)

-2. 'Neuropathic' painkillers - like Amitryptiline, Duloxetine, Carbamazepine, Gabapentin or Pregabalin
+2. 'Neuropathic' painkillers - like Amitryptiline and Duloxetine

-Please note that BENZODIAZEPINES such as Diazepam, Lorazepam or Nitrazepam are not on this list.
+Please note that BENZODIAZEPINES such as Diazepam, Lorazepam or Nitrazepam and OPIATES such as Morphine, MST, Oxycontin, Oxycodone, Cocodamol are NOT ON THIS LIST

 Medication rarely fixes symptom all by itself but it can be useful in dampening down symptoms, improving pain, low mood and fatigue and reducing worry.